 Vishal Aditya Singh Will Triple His Remuneration If Madhurima Tuli Joins Bigg Boss 13!

-Vishal Aditya Singh has been hitting the headlines ever since he participated in the dance reality show Nach Baliye 9 along with his ex-girlfriend Madhurima Tuli.
-The duo's fight on and off-stage became most discussed topic in social media and many wanted them to participate in Bigg Boss.
+Vishal Aditya Singh has been hitting the headlines ever since he participated in the dance reality show, Nach Baliye 9 along with his ex-girlfriend Madhurima Tuli.
+The duo's fights on and off-stage became the most-discussed topic on social media and many wanted them to participate in Bigg Boss.
 Yesterday (November 10), Vishal entered the Bigg Boss 13 house as the sixth wild card entrant.
 In conversation with BT, Vishal revealed that he was offered Bigg Boss before Nach Baliye.
-The actor added that he will ask the makers to triple his remuneration if Madhurima joins the BB 13.
+The actor added that he will ask the makers to triple his remuneration if Madhurima joins Bigg Boss 13.
+Read on to know why.

 Vishal Aditya Singh Was Offered Bigg Boss Before Nach Baliye 9

 Vishal also clarified that he is not a part of the show because of his aggression.
-He was quote by BT as saying, "Maybe, iss reason ki wajah se inn logon (makers) ka vishwas mujh par badh gaya ho, aur socha ho ki ab toh yeh chahiye hi!
-On a serious note, I was offered the show even before Nach Baliye, but I couldn't take it up, as I was contractually bound there.
+He was quoted by BT as saying, "Maybe, iss reason ki wajah se inn logon (makers) ka vishwas mujh par badh gaya ho, aur socha ho ki ab toh yeh chahiye hi!
+On a serious note, I was offered the show even before Nach Baliye, but I couldn't take it up, as I was contractually bound there."

-Vishal Is Not A Part Of The Show Because Of His Aggression

 He further added, "Everything fell into place after the dance reality show wrapped up.
 I am a part of Bigg Boss not because of my aggression, but my overall personality.
 I feel that my nature is apt for any reality show.
 I am funny, blunt and straightforward.
 I am a rooted, desi guy, who feels a direct connect with the audience."

-He Thinks Siddharth Shukla Is Playing Well
+Vishal Thinks Siddharth Shukla Is Playing Well

 Vishal says that he likes Paras Chhabra, Rashami Desai, Mahira Sharma and Hindustani Bhau.
-But he added that Siddharth Shukla is playing really well.
+He added that Siddharth Shukla is playing really well.
 The actor thinks that he and Sid share similar personalities.

 What If Madhurima Tuli Enters Bigg Boss 13?